CNN TV

 A very good question Jack.
 The only way the Repulican Party will ever be able to excite young voters is to quit talking about carrying on an unpopular war in which they invision our children’s children going and fighting in Iraq.
 Keep up the good work.

-Linda in Virginia July 22nd, 2008 5:02 pm ET
+July 22, 2008 at 5:02 pm |

 If you can get Geo W Bush to excite them than the GOP can do it to.
 I think the GOP needs an overhaul.
 Will take some time for everyone to get over Geo W Bush sitting on his throne